sidc26/Insect-Classifier/classification/README.md

 # Image classification reference training scripts
+The code for the classification was adapted from: TorchVision maintainers and contributors.
+(2016).
+TorchVision: PyTorch's Computer Vision library [Computer software]. https://github.com/pytorch/vision
 This folder contains reference training scripts for image classification.
 They serve as a log of how to train specific models, as provide baseline training and evaluation scripts to quickly bootstrap research.